eezstreet/SWATEliteForce/README.md

 ### v4 ###

 #### MAJOR FEATURES ####
-- Weapons have been altered across the board.
-Many incorrect muzzle velocities have been corrected.
-Many incorrect firing rates were corrected.
+- Weapons have been totally altered, both internally (how they function) and externally (how they play).
-  * In terms of gameplay, higher muzzle velocity = more potential for penetration.
+  * Weapons have been given realistic rates of fire and muzzle velocities.
+In terms of gameplay, higher muzzle velocity = more potential for penetration.
 Most weapons got reduced muzzle velocity, except for the P90, TEC-9 and UMP.
-- Bullets can now ricochet off of surfaces.
-Be very wary when using those FMJ rounds!
-Particularly when there's concrete, thick metal or water involved...
-  * Currently a WIP feature and subject to tweaking
-- Texture packs can now be used in online games.
+  * Bullets can now ricochet off of hard surfaces, such as concrete, stone, bricks, etc. Ricochets occur from FMJ and buckshot rounds.
+(This feature will be improved as more research is done)
+  * The weapons are no longer defined in code - instead they can be added in SWATEd and totally modified from there, just like ammo is currently done.
 - New set of commands in singleplayer: LEADER THROW.
 These commands allow you to use a grenade instead of your AI companions.
   * For hold commands, when the INITIATE command is done, officers will blow/open the door, and will only enter after you use a grenade.
 Therefore, you only need one grenade for a double entry.
   * These commands work for both thrown grenades and the grenade launcher, and they're "one-command-fits all" (OPEN, LEADER & CLEAR accepts flashbangs, CS gas and sting grenades without needing to pick in the menu)
-- Totally overhauled all weapon classes.
-Weapons are no longer defined in code - instead they can be added in new classes designed by SwatED.
-  * This makes it easier to edit and add new weapons.
-New weapons are as easy as adding a new weapon to SEFWeapons.u and adding it to the list of usable weapons in SwatEquipment.ini.
+- Suspect AI got a slight nerf to be more realistic
 - The console has been improved.
 - Completely redid all of the campaign progression/unlocks.
+- Texture packs can now be used in online games.

 #### MINOR FEATURES / FULL CHANGES ####
+- "Join Game" button now appears again.
 - Removed all CD key checks from the game.
 (They were bugged, and this game can't be purchased legally anymore.)
 - Removed checksum for all Unreal packages - so now you can play online with custom models, textures, etc.
 - (Most) weapons have had their configuration moved from SwatEquipment.ini.
 This is to make it easier to create new weapons and reduce filesize of the mod somewhat.